 “Stress is what makes them crack,” said Small, who has helped beginners and tour pros alike for nearly 25 years at Pebble Beach.
 “They let their emotional guard down, which can lead to the crumbling of their game.”

 Those cracks start to show through certain player body language:

-However, just because a player takes a lot of extra swings with his club, or putter, it more likely is a signal of concentration, than anxiety.
+But taking extra swings between shots is more likely is a signal of concentration, than anxiety.

 “When you see a player doing that, they are trying to rehearse, or create the shot,” Small said.
 “What they really are working on is feel…the feel of the stroke, the feel of what the ball will do, the feel of the club in their hands.”

 Small said it’s also a good sign if a player takes a practice swing after finishing a bad shot, calling it the SAT process.
 “The player is assessing whether it was an issue with Strategy, Aim or Trust in the swing,” he said.

 Without question, there will be players who crack during the U.S. Open.
 But there will be at least one who won’t.